aehrc/vector-integration-simulation-pipeline/README.md

 ### Container (`docker` or `singularity`)

-Another way to run is using the docker container, which contains all dependencies, with either docker or singularity.
+Another way to run is using the `docker` container, which contains all dependencies, with either `docker` or `singularity`.
 To get the results from inside the container, you will need to [bind-mount](https://docs.docker.com/storage/bind-mounts/) the directory where you would like the results to be written when you run the container.
 For example:

 ```
+docker run \
+--rm -it \
-docker run --rm -it -v ${PWD}/test_results:/opt/simvi/test/out szsctt/simvi:latest
+-v ${PWD}/test_results:/opt/simvi/test/out szsctt/simvi:latest \
+snakemake --jobs 1 --configfile test/config/simulation.yml
 ```

 The results should appear in a directory created in the current working directory called `test_results`.
 Compare these results to those in the directory `example_results`.